fruzsinaagocs/oscode/paper.md

-is therfore essential to model the perturbations and understand the physics involved in inflation. `(py)oscode` has been used to speed up the numerical evolution of quantum fluctuations in the early universe, enabling the exploration of models beyond the standard model of cosmology [@curved-pps].
+is therfore essential to model the perturbations and understand the physics involved in inflation. `(py)oscode` has been used to speed up the numerical evolution of quantum fluctuations in the early universe, enabling the exploration of models beyond the standard model of cosmology [@pps-curved].
 It served as inspiration for other numerical methods aiming to extend the range of oscillatory ODEs to solve [@beyond-rkwkb].